Vehicle properties

 • transit: A route that includes traveling by public transit and walking from the public transit stop to the delivery location.

 For couriers who use bicycles or scooters, specify the transportation method as on foot (routing_mode = walking) and use the speed adjustment factor (travel_time_multiplier).
-Adjustment factors can be personalized for each individual courier.
+We recommend personalizing adjustment factors for each individual courier.
 For example, using the Plan/Fact report, you can compare the actual delivery time for a courier on a bicycle or scooter with the planned walking time.

 Example 1